-Note: The average 5th-year teacher salary estimate is likely higher than actual because it factors in the average local salary supplement, not the actual.
+Note: The average 5th-year teacher salary estimate from 2020-21 is likely higher than actual because it factors in the average local salary supplement, not the actual.
 Local salary supplements are often higher for teachers with more years of experience.